-The mission of the social work program is to prepare competent, professional social work generalists for easy transfer to a State University.
+The Associate in Science degree with an emphasis in Social Work is a program that helps to prepare competent, professional social work generalists for easy transfer to a State University.
 It also seeks to prepare social work majors with the cultural competence to practice with the diverse and at-risk populations throughout the state and around the country.